watusi/jquery-mobile-iscrollview/README.md

 ####destroy()

-Destroys the iscroll4 instance and removes page modifications.
+Destroys the iScroll instance and removes page modifications.
 Also calls the underlying widget `destroy()` code.

 ###Custom Widget Methods

-These are additional methods implemented in this widget which do not have corresponding iscroll4 methods.
+These are additional methods implemented in this widget which do not have corresponding iScroll methods.

 ####resizeWrapper()